mctools/mcpl/hooks_geant4.md

     └── libmcpl.so
 ```

 Next, make sure that the build system in which you work on your Geant4 code will include the `include/` directory above in the compiler's include path (so you can for instance do `#include "G4MCPLGenerator.hh"` in your code), and that your application is linked with the two libraries in the `lib/` directory above.
+It might also be a good idea to add the `bin/` directory above to your `PATH` environmental variable, so you have access to the `mcpltool` in order to easily inspect and modify MCPL files from [the command line](LOCAL:usage_cmdline).